FolkerKinzel/VCards/Reference.md

 * `TEL;TYPE=home,voice;VALUE=uri` to VCardProperty.Parameters and
 * `tel:+49-123-4567` to VCardProperty.Value.

+(Derived classes hide the generic implementation of `VCardProperty.Value` in order to return concrete classes instead of `System.Object`.)

 #### Naming Conventions

 Most properties of class `VCard` are collections.
 It has to do with, that many properties are allowed to have more than one instance per vCard (e.g. phone numbers, e-mail addresses).
 Such properties are named in Plural.</para>